-Most colleges are their own mini economies.
-They have their own ecosystem so to speak.
-So there is a good chance that you won’t have to look too far to find a decent paying job.
+Most colleges have their mini economies.
+They have an independent ecosystem, so to speak.
+This means there is a good chance that you won’t have to look too far to find a decent-paying job.
 Some of these include:

-- Tutoring other college or local high-school students is a good way to make money.
+Tutoring other college or local high-school students is a good way to make money.
 Take advantage of subjects you’re good at!
-Check with your school’s employment office, hang a flyer in the library or post on community message boards to get clients.
+Check with your school’s employment office and hang a flier in the library or post on community message boards to get clients.
 You can also use a good social media presence to drive traffic.

 Another good way to make an income is to edit and proofread for your peers.
 Many students are desperate for another set of eyes to check their essays, especially if English isn’t their first language.
-You can charge an hourly rate or use page numbers to determine your fee and get going.
+You may either charge an hourly rate or use page numbers to determine your fee and get going.

 A quick way to earn an income is to apply as a residence advisor in your dorm.
-You will be responsible for creating a community environment and be a peer support.
-This role often reduces the cost of your room and board as well.
+You will be responsible for creating a community environment and providing good peer support.
+An added advantage is that this role reduces the cost of your room and board.

-- Apply to be a teaching or research assistant at your school, if possible.
-Ask your professors or faculty staff of any programs.
-You may even be able to earn college credit, and at the very least will be immersed further into your studies.
+If possible, apply to be a teaching or research assistant at your school.
+Ask your professors or faculty staff about any programs.
+You may even be able to earn college credit, and at the very least, you will be immersed in school work.

 You may not want to spend all your time at college or want to make extra income from sitting at your laptop.
 In that case, there are many quick ways to make money online and locally.

-- If you have a reliable car and are a confident driver, you could become a driver for Uber or Lyft.
-You can choose hours that suit your study schedule, and be able to work evenings and weekends when not in class.
+If you have a reliable car and are a confident driver, you could become a driver for Uber or Lyft.
+You can choose hours that suit your study schedule and work in the evenings and weekends.

-- If you are physically capable, becoming a mover is a great way to earn decent money quickly.
-You could contact local moving companies that are looking for extra hands, or post online yourself.
-College students are always moving, so it's like having regular customers all the time.
+If you are physically capable, becoming a mover is a great way to earn decent money quickly.
+You can contact local moving companies looking for extra hands or post online yourself.
+Since college students are always moving, this is a stable line of work.

 Pet-sitting is often in demand.
-While you may live in a dorm, there are surely families nearby that may need a petsitter or house-sitter.
-Try online forums or hang flyers in local cafes, and when you have a few clients you can count on word of mouth recommendations.
+While you may live in a dorm, families near your dorm house may need a pet sitter or house-sitter.
+You can find customers through online forums or hang flyers in local cafes.
+As your client list builds up, you can also count on word-of-mouth recommendations.

-- Take advantage of your skills to make some freelance money.
+Take advantage of your skills to make some freelance money.
 Freelancing offers you the unique chance to call the shots and adjust your work rate according to your schedule.
-Online websites such as Upwork, Fiverr or Freelancer are great ways to market skills such as writing, editing, photography, animation and others.
+Online websites such as Upwork, Fiverr or Freelancer are great ways to market your skills in writing, editing, photography, animation and others.
 If you have a passion project, upload this as part of your starter portfolio.
 This will help clients gauge if you're a good fit for their work.

-- Depending on your degree and your career progression, you are probably looking into internships.
+Depending on your degree and your current level of study, you are probably looking into internships.
 Internships can be free or paid.
-While paid internships are usually competitive, they are a great way to combine your education with your own skills and make some extra income.
+While paid internships are usually competitive, they are a great way to combine your education with skills and make some extra income.